ixpantia/orbweaver-r/README.md

    - Get children of a node
    - Get least common ancestor/parents in a set of nodes
    - Convert to a list (for use in libraries like [shinyTree](https://github.com/shinyTree/shinyTree)).
-   - Create from a data.frame
+   - Create from a data.frame / tibble / derivative

 ## Usage